-To compute the set-coherence measure $\rob_1(\vec{\varrho})$ for qubit sets, we proceed as follows.
+To compute the set coherence measure $\rob_1(\vec{\varrho})$ for qubit sets, we proceed as follows.
 Note first that the basis-dependent free set $F_n$, as defined in Eq.~\eqref{eqn:free}, now corresponds to sets of states all aligned with the vertical axis of the sphere (i.e., diagonal in the $\sigma_z$ basis).
-As shown in Ref.~\cite{PCB+16} the robustness of each individual state reduces to the norm of its off-diagonal elements, that is,
+As shown in Ref.~\cite{PCB+16} the robustness of each individual state reduces to the norm of its off-diagonal elements, i.e.,